DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 Santa Teresa and Ali Curung).
-The towns, their town camps (Indigenous housing estates), and the five remote communities can be identified in the census data using the Indigenous Structure of the Australian Statistical Geography Standard, which enables analysis of discreet communities, or of a group of small communities in a given area.[^37] Where the boundaries correspond to a particular community or town with mobile reception, it can be assumed that most of the houses in that
+The towns, their town camps (Indigenous housing estates), and the five remote communities can be identified in the census data using the Indigenous Structure of the Australian Statistical Geography Standard, which enables analysis of discrete communities, or of a group of small communities in a given area.[^37] Where the boundaries correspond to a particular community or town with mobile reception, it can be assumed that most of the houses in that